SPIRE-GMU/SPIRE-LOCO/Robot Formation Experiment Artifacts/README.md

-This folder contains all of the artificats for the Robot Formatino Experiment.
+This folder contains all of the artificats for the Robot Formation Experiment.